ld258166011/QAIS/README.md

 ## Examples

-1. Search for the English query `the lazy dog` in Google:
+1. Search for the English query `apple bee restaurant` in Google:

 ```
-> qais Google "the lazy dog"
+> qais Google "apple bee restaurant"
 ```

-2. Search for the Chinese query `大黄蜂` in Baidu and save the traffic as `sample.pcap`:
+2. Search for the Chinese query `拼音输入法` in Baidu.
+Capture the packets on `eth0` and save the traffic as `sample.pcap`.
 ```
-> qais Baidu 大黄蜂 --chinese -f sample.pcap
+> qais Baidu 拼音输入法 --chinese -i eth0 -f sample.pcap
 ```